datakaveri/icmr-no-code-backend/README.md

 ---

+## 6. Symptom Co-occurrence

+**Calculate the co-occurrence matrix for all symptoms (conditions):**

+<pre>python cli.py symptom-cooccurrence --input processed_data.csv --cond-names-path cond_names.pkl --output symptom_cooccurrence.csv</pre>

+- This command computes how often each pair of symptoms (conditions) co-occur in the dataset.
+- The output is a matrix saved to `symptom_cooccurrence.csv`, showing for each symptom pair the number of patients who had both.

+---

 ## Notes

 - All commands assume your working directory contains the relevant CSV and pickle files (e.g., `processed_data.csv`, `obs_names.pkl`, `cond_names.pkl`).